-There are several reasons why these careers are growing so quickly.
+It's easy to see why these careers are growing so quickly.
 One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old models.
-Finally, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction homes.
+It's also important to consider R-22 Freon® coolant, which affects old models.
+Finally, there’s the dynamic real estate market as well as a property shortage that’s spurred further growth in new construction homes.

 You can join this rewarding industry by becoming an HVAC technician.
 Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.